thma/FPvsOO/README.md

 polymorphism provides a very useful decoupling of clients from the callees by using the methods of the baseclass `Shape` as the API for all Objects inheriting `Shape`.

-This mechanism alows to build elegant design like the [Model-View-Controller (MVC)](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) pattern which is at the core of Smalltalks GUI and which influenced many similar designs in other OO-languages.
+This mechanism allows to build elegant design like the [Model-View-Controller (MVC)](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) pattern which is at the core of Smalltalks GUI and which influenced many similar designs in other OO-languages.